basicsofthebible/basicsofthebible.org/studyguide/NextSteps.md

 Proverbs

 *The Writings of David and Solomon: Reading Order*
-Psalms: most of the Psalms are attributed to King David—74 of the 150 bear his name.
+Psalms: most of the Psalms are attributed to King David——74 of the 150 bear his name.
 Twelve are ascribed to Asaph, nine to the Korahites, two to King Solomon, and one each to Ethan the Ezrahite and Moses.
 The remaining 51 Psalms have no designation.
 The Psalms are considered the most beautiful and moving portions of the whole Bible.
 They are worship songs (note that the English word song is derived from the Hebrew word psalm) and many contain instructions on what instruments are to be played or what tune is to be used.
 Thus it is no wonder that believers of the Creator God throughout the ages have used the Psalms as their source of inspiration for the worship music of their generation.
 See a visualization of the beautiful structure of Psalm 119 and how this psalm helps us better understand the Creator God of the Bible.

 Proverbs: a compilation of wisdom sayings, most of which are attributed to the wise King Solomon but also includes the sayings of other wise men of Israel, including Agur and Lemuel.

 ## OT History Refresher: David and Solomon
 Whenever anything is repeated in the Bible, whether it is the repetition of a single word, phrase or verse, or whether it is entire narratives, this is God's ways of saying to us: "pay very close attention."
 Thus, before moving any further in our historical study of Israel, let's revisit the lives of David and Solomon, the two most prominent and important kings in Israel's history.

-The historical account given in the book of Chronicles is very similar—oftentimes identical—to the accounts we recently read in the books of 1-2 Samuel and 1 Kings.
+The historical account given in the book of Chronicles is very similar——oftentimes identical——to the accounts we recently read in the books of 1-2 Samuel and 1 Kings.
 However, the Chronicler (and we don't know the identity of the author) makes a special point of highlighting and commenting on the rule of King David.
 Recall that it is from the line of David that the Messiah (Savior) is to come, thus the importance that God has placed on this period of Israel's history.
-Don't think of it as boring repetition, but instead look at the special emphasis that God wants you to pay very close attention to—having this kind of mindset as you read through Chronicles will allow the Holy Spirit to teach you more about God.
+Don't think of it as boring repetition, but instead look at the special emphasis that God wants you to pay very close attention to——having this kind of mindset as you read through Chronicles will allow the Holy Spirit to teach you more about God.

 1 Chronicles
 2 Chronicles 1-9